Jason Baker

-Jason Michael Baker (born May 17, 1978) is a former American football punter.
+Jason Michael Baker (born May 17, 1978) is an American former professional football player who was a punter in the National Football League (NFL).
 He was signed by the San Francisco 49ers as an undrafted free agent in 2001.
-He played college football at Iowa.
+He played college football for the Iowa Hawkeyes.
 He has also played for the Philadelphia Eagles, Kansas City Chiefs, Indianapolis Colts, Denver Broncos, and Carolina Panthers.

-Early years
+Early life

 Baker attended Wayne High School in Fort Wayne, Indiana and lettered in football and baseball.
 In football, he won second-team All-Conference honors as a senior.

 College career

 Baker played college football at the University of Iowa.
 When he graduated, he left as the Hawkeyes' all-time leader in punts and punting yards, with 272 punts for 11,304 yards.
 He was named special teams MVP of the 1997 Sun Bowl for his performance in Iowa's loss against Arizona State University, after registering eight punts for 391 yards.
-He also made honorable mention All-Big 10 honors as a senior in 2000.
+He also made honorable mention All-Big Ten honors as a senior in 2000.
 He majored in business administration.